rubac/euro_news/README.md

 # Understanding political news media consumption with digital trace data and natural language processing

+This repository contains code for the paper "Understanding political news media consumption with digital trace data and natural language processing".

 doc
 : documentation and code examples, templates.
 Python code for scraping headlines, fine-tuning BERT, and obtainind BERT embeddings